Trans Adriatic Pipeline

 The natural gas originates in the second stage of the Shah Deniz (Azerbaijan) gas field development in the Azerbaijani section of Caspian Sea flowing through the South Caucasus Pipeline and the Trans Anatolian Pipeline (TANAP).
 The TAP has been supported by European institutions and seen as a "Project of Common Interest" to enhance energy security and diversify gas supplies for European markets.

-It is operated by a Swiss joint venture and owned by BP (20%), SOCAR (20%), Snam (20%), Fluxys (19%), Enagás (16%) and Axpo.
+It is operated by a Swiss joint venture and owned by BP (20%), SOCAR (20%), Snam (20%), Fluxys (20%) and Enagás (20%).

 History

 The Trans Adriatic Pipeline project was announced in 2003 by Swiss energy company EGL Group (now named Axpo).
 The feasibility study was concluded in March 2006.
 Two options were investigated: a northern route through Bulgaria, North Macedonia and Albania, and a southern route through Greece and Albania, which finally was considered to be more feasible.
 In March 2007, the extended basic engineering for the pipeline was completed.
 Greece was opposed to having the route of the Trans Adriatic Pipeline pass through Albania, as it would allow Albania to become the transmission hub for gas in the Western Balkans.

 On 13 February 2008, EGL Group and the Norwegian energy company Statoil signed an agreement to set up Trans Adriatic Pipeline AG, a joint venture to develop, build and operate the pipeline.
 In June 2008, the company filed an application with the Greek authorities to build a section of the pipeline from Thessaloniki to the Greek-Albanian border.
 In January 2009, the TAP carried out a marine survey in the Adriatic Sea to verify the offshore route.
 A route assessment survey in Albania started in July 2009.
 In March 2009, an intergovernmental agreement between Italy and Albania on energy cooperation mentioned TAP as a project of common interest for both countries.
 In January 2010, TAP opened country offices in Greece, Albania and Italy.
 In March 2010, TAP submitted an application to Italian authorities for inclusion into the Italian gas network.